Together, we can and do make a difference.

 Among those bills the Governor signed was Senate Bill 1742 by Senator Jose Menendez (D-San Antonio).
-This bill requires greater transparency with prior authorizations and mandates that utilization reviews be conducted by a Texas-licensed physician in the same or similar specialty as the physician requesting the service or procedure.
-It also requires health plan directories to clearly identify which physician specialties are in-network at network facilities.
+This bill requires greater transparency with prior authorizations and requires health plan directories to clearly identify which physician specialties are in-network at network facilities.
 This bill was a top priority for HCMS this session.

 The governor also signed House Bill 3284 by Representative J.D.
 Sheffield, DO (R-Gatesville) which delays the mandate to check the prescription monitoring program (PMP) until March 2020.
 The Texas Medical Association fought hard for the delay to give the PMP time to fully integrate with physicians’ electronic records systems.
 This reduces the hassle involved in using an important clinical tool.
 HB 3284 also requires electronic prescribing of opioids unless a waiver is granted.
 Electronic prescribing diminishes the chance of opioids being misused.

 - Attend your local Branch Meetings and communicate with your colleagues about concerns and problems you encounter.
 Through interaction and discussion, Branch officers can get an understanding of the overarching issues and then bring these to the forefront on behalf of their Branch members.
 This is the beginning phase for determining future legislative plans and efforts.

 - Join us for First Tuesdays at the Capitol.
 Senators and representatives listen far better when their physician constituents show up in person.
 First Tuesdays are held in February, March, April and May during the regular Texas legislative session.
 The Texas Legislature meets every other year in odd numbered years.

 - Know who your local representatives are and contact them.